 Simulink Student Challenge Winners

-MathWorks is happy to announce the winners of the 2020 Simulink Student Challenge.
-Congratulations to the winners and thank you to all the students who showed off your impressive projects!
+MathWorks announces the winners of the 2023 Simulink Student Challenge.
+Congratulations and thanks to all the students who entered.

 This project prototypes a pendulum-driven spherical rover designed in Simulink.
 The model consists of two opposing motors that provide propulsion for forward and backward motion.
 The pendulum, present within the motor shaft, counteracts the torque applied by the motors and provides steering ability by controlling the inclination of the pendulum.

 The ASTRA team models the physical system for the rover using Simscape.
 They design and implement a sliding mode controller and a linear quadratic regulator to effectively control the two main motion directions.
 The team does an excellent job of presenting and explaining the design, analysis, and results of their model.
 They achieve their overall objective of enabling the rover to adapt to different conditions and to reach a desired position in space within a certain time frame.

 This innovative project is a great example of how Simulink can be used for rapidly prototyping systems and validating their performance.
 The overall presentation is engaging, clear, and informative.
 We wish the ASTRA team good luck on their incredible mission of space exploration!